h12w/state/README.md

 state
 =====

-This Go package supports state apply & rollback like Saltstack.
+This Go package supports state apply & Unapply like Saltstack.